 Required ceiling and roof cut-out openings must be accurately located to prevent hazardous misalignment of the furnace and roof jack.
 Figure 8 displays a typical installation for maufactured housing applications.
-Refer to Figure 9 (page 11) to determine appropriate SRJ roof jack and accessories required for your installation.
+Refer to Figure 9 (page 14) to determine appropriate SRJ roof jack and accessories required for your installation.
 Install only SRJ series roof jack as specified on the furnace label.
+NOTE: A roof jack adaptor is required for sloped roofs.